ImLunaUwU/LunaHR/README.md

 Note: The Polar version of the app may hang for a handful of seconds when stopping/quitting the app.
 This is because it is attempting to close the connection to the device to free it up for potential future use.

+Because of a nice partnership with Pulsoid, if you sign up for the "BRO" plan through my authentication or my affiliate link (coming soon), you will get a slight discount, and I will get a *slight* bit of change for my pocket :3

+I've intentionally made it so this deal benefits you (the user) more than myself :3

 ## Credits and info
 HEAVILY inspired by the (now inactive) project here: https://github.com/200Tigersbloxed/HRtoVRChat_OSC/